SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/view-dashboards.md

 | AWS Observability Dashboards | Trial, Professional, and Enterprise | Trial, Essentials, Enterprise Operations, Enterprise Security,  Enterprise Suite |
 | Root Cause Explorer | Trail, Enterprise | Trial, Enterprise Operations, Enterprise Suite |

-This page shows you how to intuitively navigate through your AWS environment using AWS Observability Hub and [Explore](/docs/dashboards/explore-view) to view resource analytics in the AWS Observability Solution app dashboards.
+This page shows you how to intuitively navigate through your AWS environment and [Explore](/docs/dashboards/explore-view) to view resource analytics in the AWS Observability Solution app dashboards.
 As you investigate resources, data appears in the window on the right.
 Metric and log data are viewable on the same dashboard in one seamless view.

+You can also easy navigation to all features and functions of the AWS Observability solution in one place.
+Refer to [AWS Observability Hub](docs/observability/aws/index) page to know more about the centralized page to access the AWS Observability solution.

 ## Working with Explore View